 No visit to New Haven would be complete, however, without sampling what, for many, is its most enjoyable traditional product: New Haven is the birthplace of the American pizza.
 Age-old contenders Sally's and Pepe's pizzerias, each with an army of fiercely loyal New Havenites, have been battling for the 'best pie' title for more than 60 years.

-Long Wharf Pier in New Haven is the homeport of the Freedom Schooner Amistad, a re-creation of the schooner involved…
+Long Wharf Pier in New Haven is the homeport of the Freedom Schooner Amistad, a faithful recreation of the schooner…

 The stunning exhibitions of the Peabody Museum of Natural History are sure to amaze visitors of all ages.
 In addition…

 Yale, a member of the Ivy League, is one of the oldest universities in the country and one of the most distinguished…

 We are looking for contributors for our New Haven travel guide.
 If you are a local, a regular traveller to New Haven or a travel professional with time to contribute and answer occasional forum questions, please contact us.